-All web server processes shall not run with system privileges.
+No web server processes shall run with system privileges.
+This is best achieved if the web server runs under an account that has minimum privileges.
 If a process is started by a user with system privileges, execution shall be transferred to a different user without system privileges after the start.

 Threat References: TBA